WOGRA-AG/Os4ML/README.md

 - Create a data bags using Excel sheets
 - Create a solution using [Ludwig](https://github.com/ludwig-ai/ludwig) for categorization problems
-- Integration of external storage, e.g. [Shepard][] using python scipt files
+- Integration of external storage, e.g. [Shepard][] using python scripts
+- Multi-User Isolation

 The current version is an alpha release, i.e. everything is work in progress and experimental.
 For more details including installation manuals please read the